 ARTICLE 4: TYPES OF PERMITS

 SECTION A - Permits are issued to full-time and part-time faculty and staff members for their use exclusively.
 Permits are marked Employee (E).
-These permits have a grey background and blue lettering.
 Employees may park in employee (E) and commuter (S) parking areas.

 SECTION B - Permits are issued to Residence Life students and are marked Resident (R).
 The coloration of these permits changes on a yearly basis to reflect an academic year.
 These permits allow a driver to park in the residential lots (R) only.